Yale School of Medicine: Clinical Affiliations

+Yale New Haven Hospital, York Street entrance, New Haven, CT.

 An affiliation agreement between the medical school and Grace-New Haven Community Hospital in 1965 created Yale New Haven Hospital (YNHH), which expanded in 1993 with the opening of the Children’s Hospital, and again in 2000 with the acquisition of the Psychiatric Hospital.

-In 1999, an affiliation agreement was established between the medical school and Yale New Haven Health System.
-The two institutions collaborate to provide clinical care, undergraduate and graduate medical education, and to facilitate clinical research.
+In 1999, an affiliation agreement was established between the medical school and Yale New Haven Health System, which includes multiple non-profit healthcare enterprises, to collaboratively grow in the areas of clinical programs, clinical research, and medical education.

 In 2009, the 14-story Smilow Cancer Hospital opened, and in 2012 YNHH acquired the Hospital of Saint Raphael, adding 533 beds and making it one of the largest hospitals in the United States.

-The medical center has grown over the years to include the institutions listed below.
+Today, larger medical collaborations have grown to include the educational, research, clinical, and healthcare facilities associated with Yale School of Medicine and Yale New Haven Health System, including those listed below.